Caramelized Leek, Fennel & Onion Gratin

-Enter this decadently rich and creamy dish that is not only dairy free, but vegan and paleo too.
-Plus by swapping potatoes for leeks, fennel and onions, the dish is packed with delicious caramelized flavour.
+Enter this decadently rich and creamy Vegan and Whole30 gratin that tastes like it is packed with dairy!
+Plus by swapping potatoes for leeks, fennel and onions, the dish has a delicious caramelized flavour.

-I originally tried making this recipe with coconut cream, but really struggled to mask the sweet coconut flavour which overpowered the dish, so I switched to my favourite vegan cream substitute, cashews.
+I originally tried making this Leek, Onion & Fennel Gratin with coconut cream, but really struggled to mask the sweet coconut flavour which overpowered the dish, so I switched to my favourite vegan cream substitute, cashews.
 The sauce is so creamy and delicious that you would never know it doesn’t actually contain any dairy.
-Just make sure that you use a high speed blender or nutribullet so that the cashews completely break down and there are no little bits remaining.
+Just make sure that you use a high speed blender or NutriBullet so that the cashews completely break down and there are no little bits remaining.

 Although you could put the vegetables in raw and let them bake in the sauce in the oven, I love the caramelized flavour they develop when first cooked on the stove top.
 I find that this also makes the dish quicker to prepare and removes any of the uncertainty of whether the vegetables are fully cooked through after baking.

-I think this would be a fantastic addition to any Thanksgiving dinner.
-You could prepare this dish up to 2 days in advance by sauteeing the vegetables and making the cashew cream and then simply combine them together and bake the day of.
+I think this vegan gratin would be a fantastic addition to any Thanksgiving dinner.
+You could prepare this dish up to 2 days in advance by sautéing the vegetables and making the cashew cream and then simply combine them together and bake the day of.

 - 2 tbsp olive oil/coconut oil